A geometric model of an arbitrary differentially closed field of characteristic zero: Differential fields

-Van der Hoeven \cite{Hoeven} proved that the field $\mathbb{T}$ of transseries satisfies the assertion of Proposition \ref{Hoeven}.
-We will prove that for an ordered differential field $(R,\delta)$ the inverse to Proposition \ref{Hoeven} holds, provided $R$ is Archimedean and any linear differential equation over $R$ has a solution in $R$.
+J. van der Hoeven \cite{Hoeven} proved that the field $\mathbb{T}$ of transseries satisfies the first part ot the assertion of Proposition \ref{Hoeven}.
+It is not clear whether the converse of the van der Hoeven result holds for real differential fields.
+Nevertheless, we have the converse of the ``moreover'' part of Proposition \ref{Hoeven}.